 Ritz Carlton Kyoto

-Kyoto's newest addition in 2014 has an excellent location on the Kamogawa River, close to Kyoto’s downtown areas including Gion and Kawaramachi-dori.
+The property has an excellent location on the Kamogawa River, close to Kyoto’s downtown areas including Gion and Kawaramachi-dori and is one of the city's most desired abodes.
 Guest rooms offer stunning views of the river and the Higashiyama Mountains.

 At a Glance